Milo Đukanović (DPS) speaking at a UN Summit in Geneva, February 2020 (source: Flickr)

 The parties have mainly agreed to prepare for new snap parliamentary and presidential elections in the spring of 2023.
 They also agreed to replace current parliament speaker Đurović and to focus on European integration, economic reform and the fight against corruption.

 It remains dubious whether this new coalition is able to fulfil these goals.
 They have shown in their 2020-2022 spell to be unable to improve Montenegro’s economic situation and to accelerate EU accession procedures.
-The polarisation in Montenegro between pro-EU and pro-Serbian parties remains a key obstruction to much-needed structural reforms.
+The polarization in Montenegro between pro-EU and pro-Serbian parties remains a key obstruction to much-needed structural reforms.
 These divisions will probably not be healed by this new coalition – especially with electoral campaigning and important general elections on the horizon.